emvaized/selecton-extension/README.md

 "Settings > Text selection > Snap text selection by word"

 **Why extension doesn't work on new tab page?**
 * This is basic security limitation in most modern browsers.
-Browser extension could not execute it's scripts on new tab page (speed dial), as well as on service pages ("chrome://", "about:*", etc.) and on extensions store.
+Browser extension could not execute it's scripts on new tab page (speed dial), as well as on service pages (`chrome://`, `about:`, etc.) and on extensions store.

 **Additional search buttons do not show on hovering Search button?**